shobro/ACLA/README.md

 Example- Call acla(x,y,M,N) where x, y are decimal numbers while M is the total bit length and N is the block size to run software implementation of ACLA.

-verilog : Contains ACLA implementation in verilog.
+verilog: Contains ACLA implementation in verilog.
 Naming convention followed is "adderM_N.v" where M is the total bit length and N is block size.
 The files "blocks.v" and "fulladder.v" contain the common helper functions for "adderM_N.v" files.

 Example - To run ACLA model of 32 bits total bit length and 8 bits block size use "adder32_8.v" file.